yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

 #### Usage Quotas

 Usage quotas limit the number of total requests a user is allowed to have over a longer period of time.
 So while a rate limit is a rolling window, a quota is an absolute maximum that a user is allowed to have over a week, a day or a month.
+See [Request Quotas](/docs/basic-config-and-security/control-limit-traffic/request-quotas/) for more details.

 Usage quotas can only be a positive number, or -1 (unlimited).